OPEC Extra Cost

 A cartel, like OPEC, increases its profit by creating a scarcity that can only be unlocked by higher prices.
 It works best (or worse depending on your perspective) when the product is essential and not easily substituted for.
 Those characteristics result in a high demand over a wide price range.
-The cartel endeavors to earn the highest possible profit while avoiding the constraints on price from free competition.
+The oil cartel endeavors to earn the highest possible profit while avoiding the downward pressure on price that free competition would involve.

-No. The monopolistic, artificially high prices of oil contributes to higher prices on all transported goods and across the manufacturing sector.
-In addition, new and expanding businesses faces larger hurtles due to elevated fuel costs.
-Both factors dampen economic activity.
+No. The monopolistic, artificially high price of oil have elevated prices for all manufactured goods as well as across the transportation sector.
+Also, new or expanding businesses faces more costly startup expenses from elevated fuel costs.
+These factors dampen economic activity.

-It’s not stressed enough that oil prices have weighed down the GDP growth of importing economies from 1973 until last year.
+It’s not stressed enough that oil prices have lowered the performance of economies importing oil since 1973.